dasoldasol/dasoldasol.github.io/_posts/EC2.md

 - Termination Protection is turned off by default
 - on EBS-backed instance, root EBS volume to be deleted when the instance terminated
 - you CAN encrypt EBS Root Volumes
-- Additional Volume also can be encrypted
+- Additional EBS Volume also can be encrypted
-- Individual instances are provisioned in Availablity Zones
+- Individual instances are **provisioned in Availablity Zones**
+- You **can add multiple EBS volumes** to an EC2 instance and then create your own **RAID 5/RAID 10/RAID 0** configurations using those volumes.
 ## Security Groups
    - All Inbound traffic blocked by default
    - All Outbound traffic is allowed